e6a5/hieptran.me/content/quotes.md

 > "Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it."
 > — Alan Kay

+> "I will prepare and someday my chance will come."
+> - Abraham Lincoln